Master’s in Data Science Programs in North Dakota

 Wondering what Roughrider country has to offer a data expert?
-Check out this short guide to earning an ND data science degree.
-It has details on everything from research labs & incubators to online degrees & job options.
-Already sold on the Badlands?
-Skip ahead to our list of all the data science programs in North Dakota.
+Check out this short guide to earning a data science degree in North Dakota.
+It has details on research labs & incubators as well as online degrees & job options.

 Studying Data Science in North Dakota

-Yes, the oil boom has helped fuel investment, but the presence of a Microsoft campus (and all of the accompanying vendors) has gone a long way to turning the Fargo/Moorhead area into a center of development.
+The presence of a Microsoft campus (and all of the accompanying vendors) has helped turn the Fargo/Moorhead area into a center of development.
 Emerging Prairie will be thrilled to tell you about the area’s low costs of entrepreneurship and the growth of high tech centers, incubators, and co-working spaces.

 The other field to keep an eye on?
 Drones.
 Approximately 90% of North Dakota land is used for agriculture and the UAS industry is beginning to be a key player in the state’s economy.
 In addition to crops, UAVs are also being used to monitor wind turbines, power lines, and more.
 Check out Grand Sky, the country’s first UAS Business & Aviation Park, at Grand Forks Air Force Base if you don’t believe us!